ArthurClemens/faceted_search/README.md

 {"fv_media", MyApp.FacetSchema}
 ```

-### Example search function
+### Combining Flop and facets

 Facet search is typically combined with filters and text search.
-The following example demonstrates how to combine a Flop search with facet search:
+This means calling both `Flop.validate_and_run` and
+`FacetedSearch.search` - see the following example.

+Note that this function returns a three-element tuple that includes the facet results.

 ```elixir
 def search_media(params \\ %{}) do